TOLUWALASE007/plasti-track/README.md

 * Pickup status updates must be synced manually via the backend
 * AI model accuracy depends on lighting and camera quality
 * Admin dashboard is minimal—future versions will include charts and real-time stats
+* No financial exchange system — payments are made physically.

 ---